twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

           }
 ```

- Each entry in the `select_attributes` array isrendered as a [Select dropdown](https://paste.twilio.design/components/select) with Options to allow the user to pick a value from a list.
+ Each entry in the `select_attributes` array is rendered as a [Select dropdown](https://paste.twilio.design/components/select) with Options to allow the user to pick a value from a list.
 Entries in this array should have this format:
  ```
           {
             "form_label": "Topic",